-- 13.26 This table provides the context for Christchurch within the overall Dorset analysis.
-Some general patterns can be observed: - The overall level of housing need is high in most places in Dorset, though Christchurch has a relatively low level, though substantial in absolute terms.
+- 13.26 This table provides the context for North Dorset within the overall Dorset analysis.
+Some general patterns can be observed: - The overall level of housing need is high in most places in Dorset, although in relative terms the level of need is lower in North Dorset than many other districts, in particular the urban centres of Bournemouth and Weymouth & Portland. - ii) As would be expected, the CLG needs assessment shows a much higher level of need than the BHM, but the annual requirement in both cases is far above any likely annual production of affordable housing.

-- ii) As would be expected, the CLG needs assessment shows a much higher level of need than the BHM, but the annual requirement in both cases if far above any likely annual production of affordable housing. - iii) In principle there is a large role for intermediate housing, as defined by CLG (the range between social rent and market rent).
-However there is little sign of practical housing options within this gap, given that in Christchurch a discount of at least x% on newbuild market value would be required for the resulting properties to be considered affordable. - 13.27 The levels of social rented housing required are not a major issue: most districts in England require more new social rented housing than can be provided.
-The more problematic issue, from an assessment point of view is the intermediate gap since so few new housing products fit within it.
-The above table does suggest a degree of light at the end of the tunnel in that intermediate rent would be an option that provides a part of the answer.
+- iii) In principle there is a role for intermediate housing, as defined by CLG (the range between social rent and market rent).
+However there are few signs of practical housing options within this gap, given that in North Dorset a discount of at least 42% on newbuild market value would be required for the resulting properties to be considered affordable. - 13.27 The levels of social rented housing required, although high, are not a major issue when compared with the situation elsewhere: most districts in England require more new social rented housing than can be provided.
+The more problematic issue, from an assessment point of view, is the intermediate gap since so few new housing products fit within it.
+The above table does suggest a degree of light at the end of the tunnel in that intermediate Rent would be an option that provides a part of the answer.
 Clearly it only provides an option at the top end of the intermediate range. - 13.28 There is as yet no more than encouragement in PPS3 for the idea of low cost market housing that would fit between private rented and market housing.
 Clearly there is a considerable demand for it.
 However it is not yet clear what part of the rent/buy gap, or indeed any part of the gap between market entry private rent and newbuild for sale that CLG envisages to be occupied by low cost market housing.